3 Benefits of Oyster Shells for Chickens

-Oyster shell for chickens is crucial!
-So if you’ve been curious as to whether or not you should be feeding your chickens oyster shells this post will explain all of the benefits!
+Oyster shells are crucial for chickens.
+If you’ve been curious about whether or not you should be feeding your chickens oyster shells, this post will explain all of the benefits!

 Audrey's Little Farm may earn a commission after clicking links on this page at no additional cost to you.
 Learn more.

 For as long as I can remember, I have fed my chickens oyster shells.
-My grandpa who I consider an expert on raising chickens always emphasized to me how important it was and I have personally seen the benefits.
+My grandpa, who I consider an expert on raising chickens, always emphasized how important it was, and I have personally seen the benefits.

-But if you’re new to raising chickens or maybe even a long-time chicken owner, you may still be wondering why your chickens need oyster shells.
+But if you’re new to raising chickens or even a long-time chicken owner, you may still wonder why your chickens need oyster shells.

 Adding oyster shells to your hens’ diet is extremely important.
 There are other things you need to feed your chickens such as layer feed for egg production and fresh herbs for extra health benefits.

-But providing oyster shells for your hens to eat will ensure optimal hen health for egg production by providing them with a good supply of calcium.
+However, providing oyster shells for your hens to eat will ensure optimal hen health and egg production by providing them with a good supply of calcium.

 Eggshells are about 95% calcium, so it’s no wonder why laying hens need a calcium supplement.